wangfengyuan/frontend-nav/README.md

 - [x] Authentication
 - [x] Adapt to mobile devices
 - [x] One click deploy
+- [ ] And animation by use Framer Motion
 - [ ] User like and collection